education.vic.gov.au

 • All student dress codes must:

-• meet human rights and anti-discrimination requirements
+• comply with human rights and anti-discrimination legislation

 • include an exemption process